rsvihladremio/dremio-diagnostic-collector/README.md

   -c, --coordinator string             coordinator to connect to for collection.
 With ssh set a list of ip addresses separated by commas.
 In K8s use a label that matches to the pod(s).
       --coordinator-container string   for use with -k8s flag: sets the container name to use to retrieve logs in the coordinators (default "dremio-master-coordinator")
   -t, --dremio-pat-prompt              Prompt for Dremio Personal Access Token (PAT) -e, --executors string               either a common separated list or a ip range of executors nodes to connect to.
 With ssh set a list of ip addresses separated by commas.
-In K8s use a label that ma.
+In K8s use a label that matches to the pod(s).
       --executors-container string     for use with -k8s flag: sets the container name to use to retrieve logs in the executors (default "dremio-executor")
   -h, --help                           help for ddc -k, --k8s                            use kubernetes to retrieve the diagnostics instead of ssh, instead of hosts pass in labels to the --cordinator and --executors flags